Insurance Broker vs Agent: Key Differences & Which to Choose

 How Insurance Brokers and Agents Make Money

 Both brokers and agents are primarily compensated through commissions — a percentage of the policy premium paid by the insurer, not directly out of your pocket.
-That said, there are important nuances.
+That said, there are important nuances to understand.

 Agent Commission Structure

 Brokers earn commissions from the insurer on policies they place — similar percentages to independent agents.
-However, brokers may also charge a separate broker fee to the client for their advisory services.
-This is not universal, but it's something you should always ask about upfront.
+For standard personal auto policies in 2025, brokers are typically compensated through the premium itself, with no additional out-of-pocket fee to the consumer.
+However, for more complex or high-value policies, some brokers may charge a separate advisory fee.
+This is not the norm for everyday car insurance, but it's always worth asking upfront.

 Pincher's Pro Tip